Back

 Problems with the library and the hardware

-We wrote the back and front in parallel — discussed the workflow and technical decisions with Maksim in Slack or Zoom.
-The first problems started with Stripe.
+We wrote the back and front in parallel — and discussed the workflow and technical decisions with Maksim in Slack or Zoom.
+The first problem started with Stripe.
 The thing is that it integrates well only with web applications and native iOS and Android apps, while an official React Native library for Stripe didn’t exist back then.

 There are 2 ways to integrate Stripe with a React Native app.